ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Your final task is to utilize Radamsa to generate 100, 1000 and 10,000 malformed inputs using http://www.google.com/search?q=fuzzing as a seed input.
 Save these inputs (for example in a .txt file) and use these as input to your fuzzer that you created in Task C).

 **How did your fuzzer perform now?
-Compare crash count with (C) and provide explanations if you observe differences**
+Compare crash count with Task (C) and provide explanations if you observe differences**

 ---